tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - Our culture supports distraction and dissociation at every possible turn; therefore, remaining centered and integrated can be rather difficult.
 In order to stay focused and grounded, you’ll need protection and definition; you’ll need a sacred place where you can work without interference, and you’ll need a strong and flexible boundary around yourself

 - Complaining consciously is a healthy way to become aware of, express, and release what’s going on inside of you – in safety and privacy.
-Conscious complaining is especially helpful in a life of striving, good works, and personal growth, where complaining is often considered less than saintly (this is a shame, because all by itself, a lack of permission to complain can cause unresolving repetitive mood states like worry, depression, and apathy)….
+Conscious complaining is especially helpful in a life of striving, good works, and personal growth, where complaining is often considered less than saintly (this is a shame, because all by itself, a lack of permission to complain can cause unresolving repetitive mood states like worry, depression, and apathy).
 Conscious complaining gives a voice to your struggles, and in so doing, it restores your flow, your energy, your sense of humor, and your hope

 - As you work to balance your elements and engage with your emotions empathically, it’s important to have a practice for rejuvenating yourself.
 This practice helps you soothe yourself, take some quiet time to integrate the changes you’re making, and move forward refreshed.
 It’s important to rejuvenate yourself so that old behaviors won’t be able to reanimate themselves.
 When you clear a space in your psyche with contract burning, it’s important to refill yourself consciously.
 If you don’t consciously refill that empty space, it will be filled unconsciously, and you don’t want that!